The Living Torso 2016- 2019

 ARTIST BIO

-Minju Kim is an emerging South Korean artist based in the UK.
-Drawing inspiration from human anatomy, psychoanalytic theory, and her breast cancer journey; her work explores themes of desire, life, and death.
-Her practice spans painting, sculpture, and photography, among other media.
+Minju Kim is an emerging South Korean artist based in London.
+Drawing inspiration from human anatomy, psychoanalytic theory, and her breast cancer journey; she explores themes of desire, life, and death.
+Her multidisciplinary practice spans painting, sculpture, and photography.
 Exhibited internationally in cities such as London, New York, and Seoul.
 She collaborated with Adidas London for Women’s Month in 2022 and her painting raised significant funds at a Sotheby’s London charity auction in 2021.

 ARTIST STATEMENT